FenchsApps/helpmewithlinuxdistro/README.md

 ### Dependencies
 - Regularly audit your dependencies for known vulnerabilities using tools like `npm audit`.
 - Keep your dependencies up to date, especially major frameworks like Next.js and React.

-### Firebase Deployment
-When deploying to Firebase App Hosting, ensure that your repository is private if it contains any sensitive logic.
-Use Firebase's built-in features for managing environment variables securely.